project-dmaestro/hackerrank/sql/easy.md

-### These are answers to Hackerrank's easy-leveled SQL challenges as of 06-21-2022.
+These are answers to HackerRank's easy-leveled SQL challenges as of 06-21-2022.
 All answers are written in MySQL.

 1. Query all columns for all American cities in the **CITY** table with populations larger than 100000.
 The **CountryCode** for America is USA.
 The **CITY** table is described as follows: